zircleUI/zircleUI/docs/README.md

 ### Vue-Router
 You can use Zircle with Vue-Router in any environment (from sandbox to vue-cli).
 Just follow this tips and examples.

+?> Since Zircle 0.3.0 using Vue-Router is simplier and straight forward because Zircle creates the routes automatically.

+> When Zircle 0.5.0 arrives `routerHooks()` will be deprecated in favour if `setRouter()`

 #### For Browser or online source code playgrounds.

 **1. Install Vue-Router.**